Investment Management Visa Sponsorship Jobs in Florida

 Which investment management companies sponsor visas in Florida?

 Major sponsors include BlackRock and Invesco in Miami, Raymond James in St. Petersburg, and Franklin Templeton in Fort Lauderdale.
 Hedge funds like Citadel Securities and Point72 also sponsor visas for their Miami operations.
-Asset management divisions of banks like Wells Fargo and Bank of America frequently sponsor H-1B and L-1 visas for investment professionals.
+Asset management divisions of banks like Wells Fargo and Bank of America frequently sponsor H-1B visa and L-1 visas for investment professionals.

 How to find investment management visa sponsorship jobs in Florida?